-Put broadly, degrowth advocates for a democratically-led and equitable downscaling of production and consumption that increases human wellbeing and enhances ecological conditions at the local and global level, in the short and long term (Schneider et al. 2010; D’Alisa et al. 2014).
+Put broadly, degrowth advocates for a democratically-led and equitable downscaling of production and consumption that increases human wellbeing and enhances ecological conditions at the local and global level.
+(Schneider et al. 2010; D’Alisa et al. 2014).

 Degrowth transformations can be achieved primarily through three means: oppositional activism – direct action from civil society, radical reformism – actions within existing institutions, and co-creating alternatives – creating new institutions (Parrique 2019).
 On a personal level, people can embody ‘living degrowth’ in the following ways; (1) rethinking society, (2) acting political, (3) creating alternatives, (4) fostering connections, and (5) unveiling the self (Brossmann & Islar 2019).
 However, it must be noted that practising degrowth is very context-dependent and the actions taken in one location may differ from another.
 Nonetheless, the overall values of autonomy, sufficiency, care, solidarity, diversity, peace and justice remain constant.